Consequences of a Los Angeles Domestic Violence Conviction

 Posted by Ronald D. HeddingNov 27, 2019

-I can't tell you how many people, after getting a misdemeanor domestic violence case, foolishly go to the shooting range, give their fingerprints to shoot their gun or buy bullets, and later on, here come the authorities arresting them sending them a letter to appear in court.
+I can't tell you how many people, after getting a misdemeanor domestic violence case, foolishly go to the shooting range, give their fingerprints to shoot their gun or buy bullets, and later on, here come the authorities arresting them, sending them a letter to appear in court.

-So, if you value your ability to own, use or possess a weapon, you don't want to get convicted of a domestic violence case.
-Of course, the policy and theory behind this are if people who can't control themselves and get involved in domestic violence disputes and arguments and resort to violence shouldn't be allowed to have a gun because they're much more dangerous than the average person who doesn't have these type of issues.
+So, if you value your ability to own, use, or possess a weapon, you don't want to get convicted of a domestic violence case.
+Of course, the policy and theory behind this are that people who can't control themselves and get involved in domestic violence disputes and arguments and resort to violence shouldn't be allowed to have a gun because they're much more dangerous than the average person who doesn't have these type of issues.
 Our Los Angeles criminal defense attorneys will explain further below.

 Probation & 52-Week Domestic Violence Program

 Another consequence you'll be facing related to a domestic violence conviction is a 52-week domestic violence program or domestic intervention program.
-There are batterers' intervention programs all over Los Angeles county — all over California and throughout the United States.
+There are batterers' intervention programs all over Los Angeles County — all over California and throughout the United States.

 Consequences of a Los Angeles Domestic Violence Conviction

 This course is designed to educate and help you and deter you from committing future domestic violence-related offenses, curb your anger, and give you tools to not get yourself back in this position again.
+It's a part of the rehabilitation process and is aimed at preventing future incidents.

-Also, in your standard domestic violence case, you're looking at three years of probation, which means don't get in trouble for three years.
+Also, in your standard domestic violence case, you're looking at three years of probation, which means you don't get in trouble for three years.
 Don't pick up any new cases.

-Of course, one of the terms and conditions of domestic violence probation would be that you will obey all laws, and then you're going to be ordered to do certain things — like domestic violence program and maybe go to jail.
+Of course, one of the terms and conditions of domestic violence probation would be that you will obey all laws, and then you're going to be ordered to do certain things — like a domestic violence program and maybe go to jail.

 If there was alcohol involved in the situation, you might have to do some AA meetings.
 It depends on what happened in your case and what your attorney can negotiate for you related to your conviction, but the legislature requires that domestic violence course.